wp-plugins/mcafee-secure/readme.txt

 * Unlimited Visitors: With our Pro plan, an unlimited number of site visitors will see the trustmark.
 Whether you’re selling a dozen custom-made pieces of jewelry every quarter or thousands of t-shirts a week, every single visitor will see the trustmark.
 * Search Highlighting: Your site will be highlighted as SECURE in Google, Yahoo and Bing search results.
 * Customized Trustmarks: As a Pro user, you will be able to customize your trustmark to best fit in with your Shopify site.
 You can customize the size and verification options to fit the needs of your users.
 The certification trustmarks can remain visible to all site visitors as they navigate through your site, or it can remain in a fixed location.
 * Engagement Trustmark: This is the newest feature within the McAfee SECURE service.
-Unlike the floating trustmark, the engagement trustmark stays in one spot.
+Unlike the certification trustmark, the engagement trustmark stays in one spot.
 So whether that’s by a signup form or in the checkout of your sales flow, visitors will know they’re safe as soon as they look at an engagement area.

 = How do I upgrade to Pro? =

 Upgrading is easy!
 When you upgrade, your trustmark code stays exactly the same.
-[Login](https://www.mcafeesecure.com/user/) to the McAfee SECURE portal and you'll have to option to [upgrade to Pro](https://www.mcafeesecure.com/pro).
+[Login](https://www.mcafeesecure.com/user/) to your account and you'll have to option to [upgrade to Pro](https://www.mcafeesecure.com/pro).
 Once you select this option, you can make your first payment and set everything up in just a few minutes.
 (Note: you will need to add an additional snippet of code to your site in order to install the engagement trustmark.
 Don't worry: there are easy-to-follow directions on how to do this once you have completed the upgrade.)

 = Why isn't the trustmark showing up on my site? =

 The McAfee SECURE trustmark is temporarily revoked for any domain that fails to meet our security standards for over 72 hours.
 The McAfee SECURE trustmark mark is temporarily replaced with a transparent image.
 If this occurs, log in to your account and view your violations.
-As soon as McAfee determines that the domain meets the McAfee SECURE standard, the trustmark will reappear.
+As soon as we determine that the domain meets our requirements, the trustmark will reappear.

 == Screenshots ==